 Database Administrator (DBA)

-DBA's are professionals who are entrusted with all activities involved in maintaining a database environment, which is essential as all the data that firms possess are stored in several databases that are accessed frequently.
+DBA's are professionals entrusted with all activities involved in maintaining a database environment, which is essential.
+All the data that firms possess are stored in several databases that are accessed frequently.
 DBA's work on various aspects of databases such as:

 - Access Privileges